 Traditional Portuguese tiles

 And so we did.
 It was really worth it!
-You can see our route below with the places, that we saw on the way.
+You can see our road trip route below with the places, that we saw on the way.

 We haven’t managed to see all of the ones, that we wanted to – some were dependent on the weather (Benagil cave – too high waves every single day), or after all we didn’t have enough time (Sintra), but we tried to see as much as we could, and also still enjoy and get to know every visited place.

-We arrived to Faro in the late evening.
-Picked up the car at the airport (rented from Guerin) and we headed to town to check-in to our airbnb.
+We arrived in Faro in the late evening.
+We picked up the car at the airport (rented from Guerin) and we headed to town to check-in to our Airbnb.

-Night went quickly on trying new local dishes in small bars, admiring reflection of the boats in the smooth water surface in the harbour, getting lost in the narrow streets and drinking wine on the rooftop.
+The night went quickly on trying new local dishes in small bars, admiring the reflection of the boats in the smooth water surface in the harbour, getting lost in the narrow streets and drinking wine on the rooftop.
 It was Saturday, so the city was one big party with young people drinking on the streets and laughing in the bars.
-Warm spring air was gently touching our faces, Portuguese wine was flowing in our veins and local delicacies filled our stomachs – what else do you want for the perfect holiday start?
+The warm spring air was gently touching our faces, Portuguese wine was flowing in our veins and local delicacies filled our stomachs – what else do you want for the perfect holiday start?